-- Two copies of official transcripts of all previous undergraduate and graduate work.
+- Official transcripts of all previous undergraduate and graduate work.

 - Three letters of recommendation, including at least one from a published writer.
 Each letter must be accompanied by a recommendation form: .http://www.usm.maine.edu/sites/default/files/Graduate Admissions/Ltr_of_Rec_Form.pdf Letters of recommendation should be included with the electronic application.